bhupendra-chouhan/NamasteReact/readme.md

 2)Uncontrolled component:
 - An uncontrolled component's state is typically managed by the browser's native form handling mechanism, rather than by React's state management.

+NOTE: I have build 'Accoridians' to show different food categories of a restaurant, using the controlled component concept of react

 ### What is lifting the state up?

 "Lifting state up" is a concept in React where the state that is needed by multiple components is moved to their closest common ancestor, typically a parent component.
 By doing so, the state becomes shared among the components, allowing them to communicate and synchronize with each other through props.

+### State management using contextAPI?